Download a PDF copy of this Fact sheet: Provisional registration: Information for nurses and midwives (PDF, 289KB).

 This fact sheet addresses common queries that you might have about provisional registration, and the requirements for previously registered nurses and/or midwives applying for this type of registration.
 It should be read in combination with the Policy for re-entry to practice for nurses and midwives.

 Provisional registration is granted to eligible practitioners to enable them to complete a period of supervised practice or an NMBA approved re-entry to practice program.
-The requirements are set out in restrictions applied to the registration.
+These requirements are set out in conditions applied to their registration.

-Nurses and/or midwives holding provisional registration for supervised practice must comply with the requirements and responsibilities specified in the NMBA Supervision guidelines for nursing and midwifery.
-When the requirements of the supervised practice or re-entry to practice program restrictions have been met, the practitioner is eligible to apply for general registration.
+Nurses and/or midwives with provisional registration for supervised practice must comply with the requirements and responsibilities specified in the Supervised practice framework .
+When the requirements of the supervised practice or re-entry to practice program conditions have been met, the practitioner is eligible to apply for general registration.

-The provisional registration period is for 12 months and starts when the NMBA makes the decision.
+The provisional registration period is for 12 months and starts when the NMBA approves the practitioner's registration.
 Renewal occurs on the anniversary of the initial registration date, noting that provisional registration may not be renewed more than twice.

-If you hold general or non-practising registration or have not practiced for a period of 10 years or more, please refer to the NMBA Policy: Re-entry to practice for nurses and midwives for further guidance.
+If you hold general or non-practising registration or have not practised for a period of 15 years or more, please refer to the Policy: Re-entry to practice for nurses and midwives for further guidance.

 The application form and required documentation collect information about your qualifications, work and registration history, continuing professional development activities, and length of time away from practising in the profession/s.
 The information collected is used to determine whether you require any additional training, periods of supervision or other requirements to meet eligibility for general registration.